 Ministry Programs

-Ontario Health Insurance Plan
+Ontario Health Insurance Plan (OHIP)

 Protecting Access to Public Health Care

-- Queue jumping is prohibited – The CFMA prohibits anyone from accepting payment for giving patients preferred access to insured services.
+- Queue jumping – The CFMA prohibits anyone from accepting payment for giving patients preferred access to insured services.
 It also prohibits patients from paying an amount or some other benefit in order to receive preferred access to insured services.

-- Block or annual fees may not be used to circumvent the universality of medicare – The CFMA does not prohibit charging fees for uninsured services like preparation of sick notes or cosmetic surgery.
-However, the Act clearly prohibits a physician, hospital or clinic from refusing to provide access to insured services if a patient chooses not to pay a block or annual fee.
+- Using block or annual fees to restrict access to insured services – The CFMA does not prohibit charging fees for uninsured services like preparation of sick notes or cosmetic surgery.
+However, the CFMA prohibits a physician, practitioner, or hospital from refusing to provide access to insured services if a patient chooses not to pay a block or annual fee.

 Examples of Insured and Uninsured Services